 Income Tax for LLC's classified as Corporations or S Corporations

-An LLC may elect to be classified as a corporation or S corporation for tax purposes.
-Usually, this election is made because results in lower taxes for high-income individuals.
+Some LLCs choose to be taxed as a corporation or S corporation.
+Usually, businesses usually make this choice (called an "election") because it results in lower taxes for high-income individuals.
 The election is submitted through IRS Form 8832 - Entity Classification Election.